DevTest-HQ/engineering-assessment/README.md

 We understand that full-stack development expands to many different areas.
 Hence, you will have the choice to choose the stack you are most confident with:

 #### Frontend
+- (DO NOT CREATE A BACKEND MODULE)
+- The tech stack to use must include any React.js framework (Vite, CRA, Next...).
 - You can replicate the following UI/UX or you can also opinate your own design
 - The user should apply to the job
 - The user should be able to save/like the job